Kaelus/Rocky/README.md

 3. Need to create a foundationdb volume in advance.
    - There is nbdfdb/nbdcli.jar to prepare a volume.
      - `java -jar nbdfdb/nbdcli.jar server`
-     - `java -jar nbdfdb/nbdcli.jar create -n -testing -s 1G`
+     - `java -jar nbdfdb/nbdcli.jar create -n testing -s 1G`
    - (Not necessary.
 Just use nbdfdb/nbdcli.jar) If wish to do this by building from the scratch:
       - Need Apache Maven 3.3.9 to build the tool from the source
       - Clone the nbd on foudationdb, and go to the project home